-This Plan of Management applies to Crown Land reserve listed in Table 1 and is owned by the state of New South Wales and Murrumbidgee Council has been appointed the Crown Land Manager.
-Part 2 provides detailed information regarding the management of the Jerilderie Racecourse and Showground, Murrumbidgee Council's vision for the reserve, existing site conditions and current use of the land, identification of appropriate development within the reserves and directions of how the land will be managed for and on behalf of the community.
+This Plan of Management applies to Crown Land Reserve listed in Table 5 below is owned by the state of New South Wales and Murrumbidgee Council has been appointed the Crown Land Manager.
+Part 2 provides detailed information regarding the general community use categorisation of the land, Murrumbidgee Council's vision for the reserve, existing site conditions and current use of the land, identification of appropriate development within the reserves and directions of how the land will be managed for and on behalf of the community.